 News of Alasdair’s death has come as the greatest of shocks to our community.
 Living next door – at 6 Chadlington Road – Professor & Mrs Macdonell are well known to us all.
 Alasdair we have known all his life.
 He was at the Front for a mere ten days before he was killed, in the renewal of the offensive at Loos three days ago.

-The family have received this account of his death from the Colonel of his Regiment:
+The family have received this account of his death (on October 13th) from the Colonel of his Regiment:

 “We only know that he was acting most gallantly with an advanced party of bombers down a trench leading into the German line.
 The actual portion of the trench where he was, was unfortunately regained by the Germans, and is still in their hands; hence nobody can say what actually happened to him…”

 The Adjutant has provided some further detail:

 “He was seen to fall wounded and a great many bombs, both ours and German, afterwards landed in the trench close to where your son fell, and we fear that he must have been killed by one of these.”

 Another officer adds:

 “We were unable to recover his body, as we had to build obstacles after he fell to prevent the enemy getting into our trenches.”

 Alasdair, as a boy at the OPS, displayed many talents, performing in three of our Shakespeare plays, for example – but he was too shy and reserved to come into the front rank of our actors.

 I think of Alasdair as one of the finest performers (if not the finest) in athletic sports we have had at the school.
 His record long jump of 17 ft 1 in marked him out as an athlete of promise.
 Indeed, when up at Balliol College, he won his Blue (and he was also captain of the Oxford ice-hockey team that played against Cambridge).